coreyAbout/codeSample/README.md

 ## Note, this is only a code sample containing several sample files.
-I tried to make it to be representative, but I can not guarantee.
+I tried to make it to be representative, but I can not guarantee that.

 * #### The code sample for the front end, which is mainly based on Reactjs and Redux, is under `reactf` folder.
+Note that although I have learned HTML5, I do not have time to transfer all the tags for the React components into HTML5 tags.

 * #### The code sample for the web service, which is mainly based on Nodejs and MongoDB, is under `webservice` folder.